 Oxford is a relatively small city with a big reputation.
 It is bursting with history and culture and offers visitors vibrant shopping, trendy dining, lively nightlife, and plenty of green spaces to explore.
 So whether you’re a new student in town, a family of four, a history buff, or a rowdy party animal, Oxford is an exciting and interesting city that will entertain and enthrall you.

-In this Oxford neighbourhood guide, I’ve looked at the best places to stay in the city.
+In this Oxford neighborhood guide, I’ve looked at the best places to stay in the city.
 If you’re still not sure which is right for you, here is a quick recap of my favourite places.

-The City Centre is my number one choice for the best neighbourhood to stay in Oxford because it has the most going on.
+The City Centre is my number one choice for the best neighborhood to stay in Oxford because it has the most going on.
 It’s also where you’ll find my favourite hostel, Central Backpackers, which offers great accommodations at a fantastic price.

 Another excellent choice is the Macdonald Randolph Hotel.
 This five-star hotel is ideally located close to top shops, restaurants, and landmarks, and offers a wide range of elegant features and amenities.